ttpepeu/Stocks_RPA_Python/README.md

-# Process of Automation
+# Process of automate values

- You can see in diagram how this works step by step.
+ You can see in diagram made on heflo how it works step by step.

 ![process](process.png)